awslabs/aws-well-architected-labs/Reliability/200_Testing_for_Resiliency_of_EC2/Lab_Guide.md

         ![SelectOhio](Images/SelectOhio.png)

 1. Get VPC ID
-      * A VPC (Amazon Virtual Private Cloud) is a a logically isolated section of the AWS Cloud where you have deployed the resources for your service
+      * A VPC (Amazon Virtual Private Cloud) is a logically isolated section of the AWS Cloud where you have deployed the resources for your service
       * For these tests you will need to know the **VPC ID** of the VPC you created as part of deploying the service
       * Navigate to the VPC management console: <https://console.aws.amazon.com/vpc>
       * In the left pane, click **Your VPCs**